-Compared to the size of most DSLRs, the Nikon D3500 and the D5600 are quite compact and portable.
+Compared to the size of most DSLRs, the Nikon D3500 and the D5600 are pretty compact and portable.
 They have firm grips that allow stable picture and video capture.

 Ease of Use

-Both the Nikon D3500 and the Nikon D6500 provide an almost similar user experience.
-The control system is easy to understand and, since these cameras are geared toward everyday photography, their interface is made simple and user-friendly.
+The Nikon D3500 and the Nikon D6500 provide an almost similar user experience.
+The control system is easy to understand, and since these cameras are geared toward everyday photography, their interface is made simple and user-friendly.

-Both cameras come with user guides that help the user to understand the settings and modes quickly.
+Both cameras have user guides that help users quickly understand the settings and modes.
 The Nikon D3500’s guide mode makes the setup process convenient for the user.